tripflex/wp-job-manager-gravityforms-apply/readme.txt

 `if ( class_exists( 'Astoundify_Job_Manager_Apply' ) ) :
 	echo do_shortcode( '[gravityform id="' . get_option( 'job_manager_gravity_form' ) . '" title="false" ajax="true"]' );`

-Please also make sure you have created a hidden field that under the "Advanced" tab has the "Allow field to be dynamically populated" field checked and with a value of `application_email`
+Make sure you have created a hidden field in your form.
+Under the "Advanced" tab check "Allow field to be dynamically populated" field and add a value of `application_email`

 == Installation ==